infumap/infumap/docs/cli.md

 For more information on configuring the Infumap web server, refer to [configuration.md](configuration.md).

-Searches from the user's home page mix title lexical matches, document fragment lexical matches, and semantic fragment matches when the corresponding indexes exist.
-Semantic search also requires either `text_embed_url` or a `gpu_tools_url` that reports a `text_embed` endpoint so the query can be embedded.
+Searches from the user's home page combine lexical title matches with lexical search-fragment matches when the corresponding indexes exist.
+Search fragments contain derived document text and image descriptions.
+No embedding service is required.
 Searches scoped to a specific page or container currently use exact title matching only.

 Options: